wchuhao/wchuhao.github.io/README.md

 ```
 git push -u origin BRANCH
 ```
-- Note: You may be prompted to authorize the action, you can do so play following the steps in the prompt.
+- Note: You may be prompted to authorize the action, you can do so by following the steps in the prompt.

 ### Step 3: Adding your resume